Thinking about moving?

 Nashville offers all the amenities of a big city, while keeping its small-town feel.
 Residents can take in the energy of city life or be in the country enjoying outdoor recreation with just minutes between.
 Nashville is easy to navigate, and commutes are short, so it’s common for families to live in the suburbs and work (or play) in the city.
 Nashville itself is also centrally located, situated within a four-hour drive of 11 states.

 At the end of the day, where you call home isn’t just about a place, it’s about community.
 And community is Nashville’s specialty.
 Nashville loves to eat, shop and play local.
 Not to mention, check just about any list of America’s friendliest cities, and you’ll find Nashville at the very top.
-It may take time for Californians to get used to hearing “ya’ll,” but it won’t take long at all to realize that Nashville’s quality of life is built on great community.
+It may take time for transplants to get used to hearing “ya’ll,” but it won’t take long at all to realize that Nashville’s quality of life is built on great community.